girochat/genome_assembly_course/README.md

 - analysis directory: all the results from any analysis that was performed

 More information can be found in the README section of each directory.

+##
+Path for the repository of this project on the IBU cluster: `/data/users/grochat/genome_assembly_course/`
+Link for the repository of this project on GitHub.com : <https://github.com/girochat/genome_assembly_course/>

+Note: all the data is available on the IBU cluster but the GitHub repository contains only data of reasonable size (less than 100Mb) due to repository size limits.